View courses in

 MET CS 520: Information Structures with Java

 This course covers the concepts of object-oriented approach to software design and development using the Java programming language.
 It includes a detailed discussion of programming concepts starting with the fundamentals of data types, control structures methods, classes, applets, arrays and strings, and proceeding to advanced topics such as inheritance and polymorphism, interfaces, creating user interfaces, exceptions, and streams.
 Upon completion of this course the students will be able to apply software engineering criteria to design and implement Java applications that are secure, robust, and scalable.
-Prereq: MET CS 200; Not recommended for students without a programming background.
-Or Instructor's Consent.
+Prereq: MET CS 200 or MET CS 300 or Instructor's Consent.
+Not recommended for students without a programming background.
+For undergraduate students: This course may not be taken in conjunction with METCS232.
+Only one of these courses can be counted towards degree requirements.

 MET CS 521: Information Structures with Python